Do you find yourself coughing and sniffling a lot in the colder months? This may be because of the low humidity in the air.

 This is the only bypass furnace heater on our list, but it’s still a high performer.
 Given its affordability, it still has a wide area coverage of 4,000 square feet.

-Our favorite thing about this humidifier is that it gives you the ability to set it and forget it.
-You can program your desired humidity settings by week or by day.
+Our favorite thing about this humidifier is that it allows you to set it and forget it.
+You can program your desired humidity settings by the week or by day.

-This programming feature is perfect if you want to conserve energy when you’re away from home.
+This programming feature is perfect if you want to conserve energy while away from home.
 You can control the humidity level as you like — higher when you’re home and lower when you’re away.

 It’s the most affordable humidifier on our list.
 Yet it has a great coverage area and impressive maximum output.

 You can program this humidifier to work around your schedule.
 If you want to lower it while you’re away from home, it’s totally doable.
-You also have the option to set it and forget it — it can run on a seven-day program that you specify.
+You also can set it and forget it — it can run on a seven-day program that you specify.

 Water Panel Change Indicator

 It’s recommended that the water panel be replaced twice a year.
 You don’t have to worry about remembering, though.
-Each model comes with a helpful indicator that alerts you when it’s time for a replacement.
+Each model has a helpful indicator that alerts you when it’s time for a replacement.

 Requires Furnace to Always Be On